Quicksilver Software: History

 In 2004, Quicksilver diversified into mobile and handheld games.
 The company developed several games for mobile phones, its best known product being AMF Xtreme Bowling, published by Vir2L Studios.
-In 2005, the company once again worked on a Star Trek title, Star Trek: Tactical Assault for Nintendo DS and Sony PSP, published by Bethesda Softworks, and Star Trek: Conquest.
+In 2005, the company once again worked on a Star Trek title, Star Trek: Tactical Assault for the Nintendo DS and PlayStation Portable, published by Bethesda Softworks, and Star Trek: Conquest for the PlayStation 2 and Wii, also published by Bethesda Softworks.

 In 2006 through 2008, Quicksilver released several additional military training titles, including a Patriot missile battery deployment trainer and an award-winning logistics trainer (DMCTI: Distribution Management Cognitive Training Initiative).
 As with Quicksilver's other military titles, these products were developed in conjunction with the Army-funded USC Institute for Creative Technologies (ICT).

 In October, 2008, Quicksilver released Type to Learn 4 for publisher Sunburst, the latest in Sunburst's popular keyboard skill development lineup.

-Also in October, 2008, Quicksilver premiered an interactive poker game show called The Real Deal at the Venetian Hotel and Casino in Las Vegas, NV.
+Also in October, 2008, Quicksilver released an interactive poker game show called The Real Deal at the Venetian Hotel and Casino in Las Vegas, Nevada.

 In 2010, the company began working with restaurant company STACKED, ultimately collaborating with them to create the award-winning iPad user interface used in the restaurants as well as a companion consumer app and an online ordering Web site.
 Since then Quicksilver has added many new features to the restaurant and online components.

-Quicksilver also developed a set of games for the Naval Postgraduate School in Monterey, CA. This Navy-run training academy needed classroom games that would amplify and extend their instructional materials in areas such as counter-terrorism.
+Quicksilver also developed a set of games for the Naval Postgraduate School in Monterey, California.
+This Navy-run training academy needed classroom games that would amplify and extend their instructional materials in areas such as counter-terrorism.
 Working with its long-term client, the USC Institute for Creative Technologies (ICT), Quicksilver worked on two different Web-based games, designing both the client and server software and deploying in the Amazon cloud.

 During this same time, Quicksilver developed its own intellectual property around the delivery of digital comic books and other image-based media.
 The LongBox system was released, but ultimately did not attract sufficient content.
 However, the technology lived on, and in 2014 key components of the intellectual property were sold to a new organization that began adapting the core elements for a new, yet-to-be-announced series of products.